Hawaiian Words to Know for Your Vacation

 And the Consonants:

 You’ll also want to know about the 'okina- it’s a glottal stop, or a small break in a word, and is considered a consonant.
 Think of ‘oh-oh’ in English; that quick pause between ‘ohs’ is like the 'okina.
 Hawaiian also uses the kahakō, or macron, which emphasizes long vowels.
-While we certainly respect these symbols as an integral part of the language, we will not be using them here for the sake of simplicity.
+While we respect these symbols as an integral part of the language, we will not be using them here for simplicity.

 Some Hawaiian Language Tips to Remember: